pegasystems/pega-helm-charts/charts/backingservices/README.md

 `deploymentName`                    | The name of your SRS cluster.
 Resources created will be prefixed with this string.
 This is also the service name for SRS.
 `srsRuntime`                        | This section defines the SRS service specific resource configuration options like image, replica count, cpu and memory resource settings etc.
 `elasticsearch`                     | Define the elasticsearch cluster configurations using this section.
 The chart from ([Elasticsearch](https://github.com/helm/charts/tree/master/stable/elasticsearch/values.yaml) is used for provisioning the cluster.
-`elasticsearch.provisionCluster`    | This setting when enabled will provision Elasticsearch cluster automatically with SRS runtime.
+`srsStorage.provisionInternalESCluster` | This setting when enabled will provision Elasticsearch cluster automatically with SRS runtime.
 Disable this to use an existing external ElasticSearch cluster with the SRS runtime.

 Example: